-1.2 Audit
+1.2 AUDIT

-- 1.2.1 A licensed moneylender should incorporate an audit arrangement2 that has the following features to ensure that the overall conduct of the moneylending business is consistent with the up-to-date legislation/regulations and its (licensed moneylender's) SOP: - (a) Except in the case of the annual audit of financial accounts in which a licensed moneylender is to meet under the requirements set out in the MLA, an audit on the other aspects of the moneylending business should be conducted periodically; e.g. once every year, once every three years.
+- 1.2.1 A moneylender should incorporate an audit arrangement2 that has the following features to ensure that the overall conduct of the moneylending business is consistent with the upto-date legislation/regulations and its (moneylender's) SOP: - a.
+Except in the case of the annual audit of financial accounts in which a moneylender is to meet under the requirements set out in the MLA, an audit on the other aspects of the moneylending business should be conducted periodically; e.g. once every year, once every three years. - b.
+The duties performed by the personnel employed/engaged by the moneylender should be audited to determine if they are in compliance with the MLA and its subsidiary legislation, Licence Conditions, Registrar's Directions and the moneylender's SOP.

 2 This may comprise a combination of internal and compliance audits.
-In determining whether an area of audit should come under an internal or external audit process, the licensed moneylender should be mindful to comply with the obligations on audit statutorily, and/or as per the Licence Conditions/Registrar's Directions, where applicable.
+In determining whether an area of audit should come under an internal or external audit process, the moneylender should be mindful to comply with the obligations on audit statutorily, and/or as per the Licence Conditions/Registrar's Directions, where applicable.

-- (b) The duties performed by the personnel employed/engaged by the licensed moneylender should be audited to determine if they are in compliance with the MLA and its subsidiary legislation, Licence Conditions, Registrar's Directions and the licensed moneylender's SOP. - (c) In addition to detecting non-compliance and ensuring rectifications, the audit team should endeavour to identify areas for improvement for the licensed moneylender's consideration. - (d) In connection with (c), the licensed moneylender should document any commitment to take action, and the actions that have been taken in response to the auditor's proposed areas of improvement.
-The document should be endorsed by the director/manager of the licensed moneylender.
+- c.
+In addition to detecting non-compliance and ensuring rectifications, the audit team should endeavour to identify areas for improvement for the moneylender's consideration. - d.
+In connection with (c), the moneylender should document any commitment to take action, and the actions that have been taken in response to the auditor's proposed areas of improvement.
+The document should be endorsed by the director/manager of the moneylender.

-1.3 Training
+1.3 TRAINING

-- 1.3.1 Training plans and schedules should be set out so that the individuals employed/engaged by the licensed moneylender (including debt collectors who are outsourced) are continually equipped with applicable knowledge and skills to perform their duties in accordance with the legislation/regulations and the licensed moneylender's up-to-date SOP. - 1.3.2 Especially for debt collectors, training should also include awareness on what constitutes criminal conduct that may warrant enforcement action by the police, such as offences under the Penal Code 1871, Protection from Harassment Act 2014 and Vandalism Act 1966.
+- 1.3.1 Training plans and schedules should be set out so that the individuals employed/engaged by the moneylender (including debt collectors who are outsourced) are continually equipped with applicable knowledge and skills to perform their duties in accordance with the legislation/regulations and the moneylender's up-to-date SOP. - 1.3.2 Especially for debt collectors, training should also include awareness on what constitutes criminal conduct that may warrant enforcement action by the police, such as offences under the Penal Code (Cap.
+224), Protection from Harassment Act (Cap.
+256A) and Vandalism Act (Cap.
+341).
 Some of these examples are listed under section 3.2 on "Unprofessional Debt Recovery Practices".